InasK6/drawing-software/README.md

-# drawing-software
+# Drawing-software,
-a software designed like "Print"
+a software designed like "Print" using JAVAfx ( MVC, Command , Decorator design patterns )